md-saqib/trivia-game/README.md

 # Trivia Game

-A Simple Trivia which fetches questions and answers from this API and validates answer
+A Simple Trivia which fetches questions and answers from API and validates answer

 ## Installation